 The Vice Chairman of the Wonston Parish Council is John Holt.
 The other Councillors are Lorna Close-Brooks, Duncan Traill, Lucy Dowson, Chris Whitehouse & Andrew Wheeler.
 The Council normally meets on the second Wednesday of each month (except August) in the Victoria Hall, Sutton Scotney, starting at 7.30pm.
 Parishioners are most welcome to attend these meetings, and are especially encouraged to attend the Annual Parish Meeting.

-The Council is determined that its activities on parish should be open to all interested parishioners and there is indeed a indeed a statutory requirement that this should be so.
+The Council is determined that its activities on behalf of the parish should be open to all interested parishioners and there is indeed a statutory requirement that this should be so.
 For example, the audited accounts for the years to 31st March, 2014 may be seen by arrangement with the